Last updated: Tuesday, November 14, 2017

-The unfortunate consequence of being a dedicated gamer is that we spend long hours in the sitting position.
-Until VR tech gets a full body suit with sensors on every limb or something of the sort, our bottoms will be glued to our chairs for the foreseeable future.
-This isn’t just an issue for gamers, those of us working in an office setting or spending a lot of time sitting in a classroom are also at risk.
-On this page, we are going to check out some of the best ergonomic office chairs available to keep the worst of these unfriendlies at bay.
+The unfortunate consequence of living in this day and age is that we spend long hours in the sitting position.
+Research indicates this may indeed have negative ramifications for our bodies.
+This isn’t just an issue for gamers, those of us working in an office setting, enduring long commutes, or spending a lot of time sitting in a classroom (or a combination of all the above) are also at risk.
+On this page, we are going to check out some of the best ergonomic office chairs available to keep the worst of the unfriendlies at bay.

 Spending large periods of time in a chair can have real ramifications.
 Aches, back pain, tightness in the shoulders and neck, as well as developing poor posture are just a handful of the not so friendly residual effects of too much time sitting.
 No worries, we are going to take a closer look at some of the best office chairs for back pain.

 Ergonomic Chair Studies and Research

 Show me that data.
 We think it always makes sense to take a scientific approach, especially when an investment in a quality chair goes upwards of $500 bucks.
 The big question in many individuals’ minds is this: “Are ergonomic chairs—and perhaps the ergonomics industry as a whole—a gimmick, nothing more than a marketing ploy?”
 It’s a fair question.
 Over the years, it has become clearer that intentionally designed office chairs helps thwart fatigue and back ailments.
 But the question still remains, how much does it help?
 That’s a tricky one.